beloglazov/cpu-load-generator/README.md

 Positional Arguments:
   INTERVAL  interval between subsequent CPU utilization levels in seconds SOURCE    source file containing a new line separated list of CPU
-              utilization levels specified as floats in the [0, 1] range
+              utilization levels specified as numbers in the [0, 100] range
 ```